You are interested in a certification, but don’t have time to attend a training course?

 CPRE Advanced Level

-Also for your Advanced Level exam preparation the corresponding syllabus is an important guide and starting point.
+For the CPRE Advanced Levels, the corresponding syllabus is an important guide and starting point in your preparation for the certification.
 Depending on your area of specialisation in RE, each Advanced Level has its own syllabus, which can be found here.

 Further helpful artefacts provided by the IREB are the handbooks for the CPRE Advanced Levels.
 These are valuable resources for trainers, trainees, and practitioners alike, who are interested in getting a detailed insight to the specific Advanced Level.
 Although each handbook offers substantive information, it is not a replacement for a dedicated training course.